-We incurred approximately \$1,226,000 of research and development expenses during the three months ended September 30, 2008 compared to approximately \$520,000 during the three months ended September 30, 2007.
-These costs consist primarily of internal personnel costs, fees paid to external consultants and service providers supporting our development efforts, and supplies and instruments used in our laboratories.
-Internal personnel costs approximated \$563,000 for the three months ended September 30, 2008 compared to approximately \$297,000 for the three months ended September 30, 2007.
-As of September 30, 2008 we employed 25 personnel devoted to research and development, compared to 13 personnel devoted to research and development at September 30, 2007.
-Fees paid to external consultants and service providers approximated \$554,000 and \$181,000 for the three months ended September 30, 2008 and 2007, respectively.
-Supplies and instruments used for research and development increased to approximately \$109,000 for the three months ended September 30, 2008 compared to \$42,000 for the three months ended September 30, 2007.
-Research and development costs have increased significantly as we have expanded our staff and advanced the research and development of our technologies.
-We anticipate continued investment in the area of research and development in the foreseeable future as we progress our technologies into clinical development to obtain approval from the FDA to market our technologies.
+We incurred approximately \$886,000 of research and development expenses during the three months ended December 31, 2008 compared to approximately \$563,000 during the three months ended December 31, 2007.
+These costs consist primarily of fees paid to external consultants and service providers supporting our development efforts, internal personnel costs, and supplies and instruments used in our laboratories.
+Fees paid to external consultants and service providers approximated \$481,000 and \$212,000 for the three months ended December 31, 2008 and 2007, respectively.
+Internal personnel costs approximated \$281,000 for the three months ended December 31, 2008 compared to approximately \$311,000 for the three months ended December 31, 2008 we reversed \$109,000 of accruals for anticipated bonuses which were established in previous quarters that are not now expected to be paid.
+Excluding this adjustment, personnel costs increased approximately \$79,000 during the three months ended December 31, 2008 as compared to the three months ended December 31, 2007.
+Supplies and instruments used for research and development increased to approximately \$124,000 for the three months ended December 31, 2008 compared to \$40,000 for the three months ended December 31, 2007.
+Research and development costs have increased significantly as we expanded our staff and advanced the research and development of our technologies.
+We anticipate, if successful in obtaining additional working capital as discussed in liquidity and capital resources, continued investment in the area of research and development in the foreseeable future as we progress our technologies into clinical development to obtain approval from the FDA to market our technologies.